meldurson/AllTameable/README.md

 Lox should be at least 2, Vanilla Bosses should be 3, 4 is only if it is massive!
 You can use decimals and specify a smaller range if you choose such as 0.5 for a small creature such as a hen

+__group:__ default=none
+Groups are used to determine if mobs will be hostile towards eachother, if two mobs have the same group then if one is tamed and the other wild they will still not attack eachother
+group can equal whatever name you want for example, if you add name=AllGoblin to all of the goblins they will not attack eachother if one is tamed and the other is wild

 ## Troubleshooting
 __If a creature is not tameable when you think they should be then there are a steps you can take:__